zhenhaiwang/Awesome-Github/README.md

   - [Awesome-Code-Review](https://github.com/joho/awesome-code-review) - A curated list of tools, articles, books, and any other resource related to code review
   - [Awesome-Awesome-List](https://github.com/jnv/lists) - List of useful, silly and awesome lists curated on GitHub
   - [Awesome-Vue](https://github.com/vuejs/awesome-vue) - A curated list of awesome things related to Vue.js
+  - [Awesome-Guidelines](https://github.com/Kristories/awesome-guidelines) - A set of guidelines for a specific programming language that provides recommendations on programming style, best practices, and methods for various aspects of writing programs in that language